 We continue to support BSC changes which improve security of supply.
 This includes P451 'Updating BSC Black Start provisions and compensation arrangements'.
 National Grid Electricity System Operator (NGESO) needs to meet the Government's new Electricity System Restoration Standard by 31 December 2026.
 To meet the standard, NGESO needs to identify distributed generators that can provide system restoration services if required.
 Large power stations are already BSC Parties and so are eligible for payments for recovery services, but smaller, distribution-connected generators are not.
 P451 would allow such generators (that may or may not be BSC Parties) to claim payments.
-Ofgem's decision on this change is due in January 2024.
-If implemented, we will need to work with these potential providers to ensure they are paid appropriately.
+In December 2023, the Panel recommended approval of P451.
+If approved, the change would be implemented in five working days and we will need to work with these potential providers to ensure they are paid appropriately.